btruong178/PokeIQ/README.md

 # PokeIQ
-A Website that helps test the User's knowledge about Pokemon through Quizzes.
+A Website that tests Pokemon players' knowledge about Pokemon to help the memorization of important details (Type Advantages) or simply for fun!

 # Technologies
 | ***Frameworks*** | ***Database*** |  ***Languages*** | ***Tools*** |